johndgiese/dotvim/README.md

 * Gundo - graphical view of undo branches; see the [vimcast](http://vimcasts.org/episodes/undo-branching-and-gundo-vim/)
 * Fugitive - use git inside vim!
 See the [vimcasts](http://vimcasts.org/episodes/archive) about it.
 * Surround - work better with parenthesis and other nesting structures.
 Type :h surround
-* Vipy - use ipython inside vim!  python code completion, etc. see [the repo](https://github.com/johndgiese/vipy/blob/master/README.md)
+* Vim Jedi - amazing python IDE-like capabilities
 * Autoclose - autoclose parenthesis
 * Snipmate - add snippets of commonly usedcode
 * Unimpaired - provides various mappings for operating with pairs